iwanttoeatyo/Game-With-Chat/README.md

 # Game-With-Chat #
+## You can find it at  https://urgame.me/
 ### (Multiplayer online checkers using WebSockets and CakePHP 3)
-This is a CakePhp 3 Web application for online checkers.
-You can find it at https://urgame.me
+This project was created for CS372 at the University of Regina.
 This application uses a modified checkers game from https://github.com/codethejason/checkers
 Websocket is implemented using Ratchet PHP Websocket http://socketo.me/

+## Current Server Specs (Hosted by Digital Ocean)
+Ubuntu 16.04.1
+Nginx 1.10.0
+MySQL 5.7.17
+PHP 7.0.13

 ## Getting it to run
 Full CakePHP installation tutorial at https://book.cakephp.org/3.0/en/installation.html